Chicken Broccoli Rice Casserole

 Add the Topping:

-- Melt the butter and crumble up the crackers.
+- Melt the butter and crush the crackers.
 Combine to form the topping for the casserole.

-- Top the casserole with the crumbled cracker topping and bake uncovered for 10 additional minutes.
+- Sprinkle the crumbled cracker topping over the casserole and bake uncovered for 10 more minutes.

-- Let the casserole sit for 5 minutes prior to serving.
+- Let stand for 5 minutes prior to serving.

 Notes